 “Increased students’ final exam marks by 20% by implementing a study tutorial program.”

 This is probably the most important step in writing your higher education resume.
 Always proofread your work for spelling and grammar.
 Being able to submit a resume that is free of mistakes and looks polished will undoubtedly be worth the time you take to read it over a few times.
 Make sure that not only is the spelling correct, but your dates and address information are accurate as well.
-A great tip is to have a friend re-read your resume to see if there is anything you may have missed.
+A great tip is to have a friend re-read your resume to see anything you may have missed.

 Research Faculty Institution

-Taking the time to investigate the college or university mission, future goals, and position expectations can go a long way when it comes to applying for the next step in your career.
+Taking the time to investigate the college or university mission, future goals, and position expectations can go a long way when applying for the next step in your career.
 Making sure not to use the first person when describing the capabilities you will bring to the position, simple statements that connect the job description to your own responsibilities shows that you have read and thought about the requirements specified in the posting.

 Resume Formatting and Design